zengbing15/lumos_doc/docs/tutorials/indexer.md

 ---
-id: database
+id: indexer
-title: Set Up the Database
+title: Set Up the Lumos Indexer
 ---
 Lumos is designed based on the [`Index-Query-Assemble`](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
 The Lumos indexer polls blocks from a CKB node, indexes them and stores the indexed data in a local database to provide optimal query.

 <!--Dapps built with Lumos must have an indexer configured and running.-->

-The Lumos indexer supports two types of databases:
+Lumos provides the following two types of indexers:

-- The RocksDB database: The RocksDB backed indexer is contained in the  `@ckb-lumos/indexer` package.
+- The RocksDB backed indexer: The RocksDB backed indexer is contained in the  `@ckb-lumos/indexer` package.
 After the `@ckb-lumos/indexer` package is installed, the RocksDB backed indexer can be used directly.
-- The SQL database: The Lumos indexer supports the SQL database of the latest stable versions of PostgreSQL and MySQL.
+- The SQL backed indexer: The Lumos indexer supports the SQL database of the latest stable versions of PostgreSQL and MySQL.
 A separate package, the `@ckb-lumos/sql-indexer` package contains the SQL backed indexer.
 Specific SQL database settings are required before using the SQL backed indexer.

 **Note**:  The usage for the SQL backed indexer is not fully verified.
 It is still in the experimental stage.

 <!--Note this issue is actually caused since we are still leveraging the old native node module solution.
 We are also evaluating other solutions, such as [N-API](https://medium.com/@atulanand94/beginners-guide-to-writing-nodejs-addons-using-c-and-n-api-node-addon-api-9b3b718a9a7f), which is based on a stable API, so there is no need to recompile everything for a different Node.js version.
 We do hope that in later versions, we can convert to N-API so there is not need to deal with inconsistent module versions.-->

+## Environment

+The Lumos indexer can be set up in a DApp on all major platforms, including Linux, Windows and macOS.

+The following examples are verified on Ubuntu 20.04.2.
+Steps on the other platforms are similar and can be adjusted accordingly.

-## Set Up the RocksDB Database
+## Set Up the RocksDB Backed Indexer

-The following prerequisites apply for setting up the RocksDB database:
+The following prerequisites apply for setting up the RocksDB backed indexer:

 - Node.js and Yarn are installed.
 - Dependencies for build tools are installed.

 ### Step 1.
+Install the indexer package.

-Install the indexer package as the dependency for the project.
+The following example installs the RocksDB backed indexer as a dependency for a project.

 ```shell
 $ cd mydapp